Skip to main content

 The main view of the report focuses on income and revenue, but in the backend everything is calculated for you, including the monthly cost and the contribution (income – cost of third party services).
 Cost and Contribution will only be available if you ask wayahead to load up the Cost (via the configuration) or if you have entered negative forecast amounts via the Billing Forecast report.

-At the bottom of the report, you will see a full breakdown of the report by sales, cost and contribution.
+At the bottom of the report, you will see a full breakdown of the report by sales, cost and contribution, each time rendered for future forecasted, issued and total projected.

 Also as you hover over the numbers in the report, you can see the expenses and the contribution (agency fee) in any given month, like in the example below: